Be a Warrior For Your Health—Two Simple Tips

 As women who have an abundance of nurturing instincts, it’s all too easy to fall prey to ignoring our own care.
 It’s too easy to give ourselves the message that we are selfish if we don’t say “yes” to people’s requests.

-Here’s two quick and simple ways to become that Warrior:
+Here’s two simple tips to become that warrior: